New York had to fight back twice to earn a point at home after a rare brace from Jeff Larentowicz.

 The flurry of goals subsided and the clubs finished the half 2-2.
 Both teams looked strong and organized, and the game was waiting for an equalizer.

 The equalizer never came, and both teams failed to produce many real chances in the second half.
 Rapids right-winger Sanna Nyassi showed good quickness and skill, possessing well in the second half.

 Bruising forward Connor Casey was introduced in the 65th minute to apply pressure to the Red Bulls defense, but was not fully effective.

 Luke Rodgers forced a good save from Pickens in the 66th minute, nearly chipping for a second.

 Tim Ream impressed again in the 77th with a slightly less difficult, but equally important goal line clearance compared to his game saving effort against the Galaxy two weeks ago.
 Neither side could find the final spark in the final third, and the game ended all square.

 Colorado will be happy with a road point in New York in a game in which they must admit they were a bit outplayed.
 They haven’t lost in their last six matches.
 New York are experiencing a dip in form, only taking three points from its last three games.
-New York will travel to Canada to face Vancouver next, and the Rapids will meet Sporting Kansas City.Follow Goal.com on to get the latest soccer news directly.
-Check out Goal.com's page; be part of the best soccer fan community in the world!
+New York will travel to Canada to face Vancouver next, and the Rapids will meet Sporting Kansas City.Users outside the United States can watch MLS fixtures with a live, official stream on LiveMajorLeagueSoccer.tv!